jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/autism.md

 ### Use icons to help users locate information faster
 * Use meaningful & memorable icons to help users find information on the page
-* Autistic users found icons helpful when scanning web pages for information, especially on busy text-heavy pages where there were many visually similar sections, e.g. laid-out in a grid.
+* Autistic users find icons helpful when scanning web pages for information, especially on busy text-heavy pages where there were many visually similar sections, e.g. laid-out in a grid.

 ## Images